Land We Protect

 This Wood County Park District Property has been developed into a depression-era living history site.
 Life and farming in the 1930s are recreated through interactive programming utilizing the original homestead and barns.
 Along with 60 acres of farm ground, there is also a 10 acre woodlot on the property.

-More information about the farm can be found on the Park District’s website by clicking here.
+More information about the farm can be found on the Park District’s website.

 14. Sawyer Quarry Nature Preserve